KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-26-libraries.md

 }
 ```

-The only thing that changed is that we have an extra `import` statement, and our `doPost()` function no calls the `StringEscapeUtils.escapeHtml4()` function to get the escaped text.
+The only thing that changed is that we have an extra `import` statement, and our `doPost()` function now calls the `StringEscapeUtils.escapeHtml4()` function to get the escaped text.
 Hint: try printing out the value of `escapedHtml` to see what it looks like!

 ## Compiling